 (2014 Jan blog post)

-This page will have meaning to Linux users who have used the Gnome 2 'desktop' (typically before 2010) and who then observed the release of Gnome 3 in 2011 and found that many of the nice productivity and efficiency features of Gnome 2 were abandoned in Gnome 3.
+This page will have meaning to Linux users who have used the Gnome 2 (or MATE ) 'desktop environment' and who then observed the release of Gnome 3 around 2011 and found that many of the nice productivity and efficiency features of Gnome 2 were abandoned in Gnome 3.

 For people who have not used a Gnome desktop environment, this page may be of use to those who are looking for a good 'desktop environment' for Linux --- one that is suited to their work-flow.

 I was used to having a thin rectangular 'panel' along the bottom of the Microsoft Windows desktops (circa 2000-2009).
-In that panel, running programs were indicated by a rectangle containing some abbreviated text indicating what application was running.
+In that panel, running programs (tasks) were indicated by a small rectangle (for each task), containing some abbreviated text indicating what application was running.

 The Microsoft Windows desktop also allowed for icons to be placed on the large rectangular 'desktop', covering most of the screen.
 The icons could represent programs (applications) such as web browsers, mail readers, image editors, word processors, etc. Also the icons could represent files such as HTML files, word processor files, plain text files, PDF files, etc.